• Skip to primary navigation

 Banana bread recipes are extremely popular.
-And I'm by no means complaining, as I too love a healthy slice of paleo banana bread - especially one without any added sugar.
+And I'm by no means complaining, as I too love a slice of gluten free banana bread - especially one that's sugar free.

 My favorite way to use up extra ripe bananas is in baked goods, like in this almond flour banana bread.
 Plus, making a loaf in the evening and then serving it for breakfast makes my mornings easy.
 I'm all about simplifying breakfast when I can!